-Empanada has many variations, but you won’t believe that there’s one made with guava paste.
-It is called empanadas de guayaba y queso, which means “guava and cheese empanadas,” and this version is said to originate from Galicia, Spain.
+Empanada has many variations, but you won’t believe there’s one made with guava paste.
+It is called empanadas de guayaba y queso, which means “guava and cheese empanadas”.
+And here is a nice version from Spain.

 Indeed, you don’t have to travel all the way to Spain to get your hands on these.
 It’s pretty straightforward to whip up these delectable guys at home, and you will love how the tangy cream cheese hits your palate all of a sudden.